Mahbuba Maqsoodi: Social commitments

 From her early years, Maqsoodi has been socially engaged and interested in women's rights.
 In 2003, she founded the "Afghan Women in Munich" association (a membership corporation).
 The association's mission is to support women refugees and their families to establish participation in society and to receive adequate information on their rights and duties.
 The female role in society is of utmost importance for Maqsoodi: "If I don't like something, I will change it.
 Sometimes unknowingly, but always naturally.
 I emancipated myself in Afghanistan, and I would like to make life for Afghan women easier."

 As a member for many years of the "Alliance of women's associations in Munich", her commitment to institutions like the "Munich advisory committee for foreigners" and the "Munich municipal council commission for integration", has made a great contribution to the process of cultural and social integration.
 For her social engagement, she received the Bavarian Constitution Medal in silver on December 16, 2013.

 Personal life

 In 1994 Maqsoodi, her husband, and their two sons were granted political asylum in Munich, Germany.
-In 2010, Fazl Maqsoodi passed away from cancer at the age of 60.
+In 2010, Fazl Maqsoodi died from cancer at the age of 60.

 Mahbuba Elham Maqsoodi continues to live and work in Munich.